Going Live!

 Going Live! is a British children's television series that aired on BBC1 from 26 September 1987 to 17 April 1993.
 It was presented by Phillip Schofield and Sarah Greene.
 Other presenters included Trevor and Simon, Annabel Giles, Phillip Hodson, Emma Forbes, Nick Ball, James Hickish and Mark Chase.

 In 1988, when the second series started, Greene was hurt in a helicopter crash with her then boyfriend, who subsequently became her husband, Mike Smith.
 Guest presenters stood in for her including T'Pau's Carol Decker.
 Similarly, in 1992–93 during the final series, Schofield was starring in Joseph and the Amazing Technicolor Dreamcoat and was unable to present the show.
 A third presenter took his place.
-Originally, then Australian soap Neighbours actor Kristian Schmid took the role but soon left after problems with his work permit.
+Australian soap Neighbours actor Kristian Schmid took the role but soon left due to problems with his work permit.
 Various other celebrities who stood in included Shane Richie and Robbie Williams during his Take That days.

 Some of the cartoons shown on Going Live! included Spider-Man, Thunderbirds 2086, ThunderCats, The Raccoons, Star Wars: Droids, Muppet Babies, Visionaries: Knights of the Magical Light, Defenders of the Earth, Fantastic Max, Teenage Mutant Ninja Turtles, Attack of the Killer Tomatoes, Dungeons & Dragons, Alvin and the Chipmunks, and The Pirates of Dark Water.

 Show segments

 Double Dare

-Double Dare was presented by Peter Simon, and it was best known for Simon to fall, during the final round, into the Gunge.
+Double Dare was presented by Peter Simon, who would often fall into the Gunge during the final round.
 It was replaced in later series of Going Live!, first by Clockwise, presented by Darren Day, and then by Run the Risk, which was again presented by Simon.
 The latter of these shows continued onto Live & Kicking.